robovm/robovm-bro-gen/README.md

  * `properties`: See below.
  * `methods`: See below.
  * `skip_adapter`: Boolean specifying whether an adapter should be generated for the Java interface.
 The default is `true`.

+###categories

+The keys in this hash specify regexps that matches Objective-C category names or Objective-C category target class names or both of them concatenated and separated by a `@`.
+For categories targeting classes in the current framework the default is to add the category methods to that class.
+For other categories the default is to create a new class with the name `<category>Extensions` that extends `NSExtensions` and that has static methods for each category method.

+ * `exclude`: Boolean specifying whether this category should be excluded and not generated.
+ * `protocol`: Boolean.
+If `true` the category will be treated as a protocol.
+A matching config has to exist in the `protocols` hash.
+Used for informal protocols.
+ * `owner`: The name of the class the category methods should be added to.
+If not specified the methods will be added to a new class called `<category>Extensions`, e.g. `NSValueExtensions`.
+ * `properties`: See below.
+ * `methods`: See below.

 ###properties